trujamal/grpc-swift/Sources/Examples/Echo/README.md

 # Echo, a gRPC Sample App

-This directory contains a simple echo server that demonstrates all four gRPC API styles (Unary, Server Streaming, Client Streaming, and Bidirectional Streaming) using the gRPC Swift.
+This directory contains a simple echo server and client that demonstrates all four gRPC API styles (Unary, Server Streaming, Client Streaming, and Bidirectional Streaming).

-There are three subdirectories:
-* `Model` containing the service and model definitions and generated code,
-* `Implementation` containing the server implementation of the generated model,
-* `Runtime` containing a CLI for the server and client.
+The [Xcode](Xcode) directory contains a Mac app and [PackageManager](PackageManager) contains a command-line tool that can be built with the Swift Package Manager.
+Both contain a Swift client and server.